altocodenl/tagaway/readme.md

    - Retain current query and scroll position in the URL, so it can be copied and opened into a new tab.
    - The back button takes you to the previous query (including its scroll position), but not to the same query with a different scroll position.
    - Be able to invert the order in which tags on the left sidebar are shown.
+   - Click on chunk header to narrow down selection (range tag).

 - Open
    - Open piv and trigger fullscreen.